Downloadable tools are available at the bottom of the page

 Financial analysis is the cornerstone of creditworthiness assessment and that is why it must be seen as an art based on techniques: the art of knowing how to decipher your client's financial health based on some key fundamentals.
 The most important is:

-• the understanding of the balance sheet and of the profit and loss account,
+• The understanding of the balance sheet and of the profit and loss account,

 We are not going to get lost in interminable calculations but we will simply analyze what is most important.
 By chance, it is in front of our eyes on the first pages of the financial statements of your customers.